char-ptr/Synapse/README.md

 I plan on extending it in the future under specific conditions.

+## Examples
+Shows how to use stuff in the wiki.

 ## Wiki
 The wiki is basically cloned from LoukaMB's old synapse repo.